SfoldRNA/Sfoldrna.github.io/index.md

 Sfold runs on Linux, and is freely available to the scientific community for non-commercial applications, and is available under license for commercial applications.
 Both the source code and the executables are available at GitHub.

 *Original authors*:   Ye Ding and Charles E. Lawrence
-*Developers*: Dang Long and Chaochun Liu (application modeling); Clarence Chan, Adam Wolenc, William A. Rennie and Charles S. Carmack (software development)
+*Application model developers*:   Dang Long and Chaochun Liu (application modeling)
+*Software developers*:  Clarence Chan, Adam Wolenc, William A. Rennie and Charles S. Carmack
 *Initial release date*:  April 1, 2003.

 ### External links